What is a vestry?

 Nick Robinson | email@example.com

 Nick will tell you that Holy Trinity is the church of which he has long dreamed.
 Nick and his wife Nancy have raised their four sons in Chapel Hill and have grown to love the area.
-He has a law firm in Pittsboro where he has practiced for 18 years.
+He has a law firm in Pittsboro where he has practiced for over 20 years.
 He has undergraduate and law degrees from UNC-Chapel Hill.
 Raised Catholic in a military family, Nick was born in Spain.
 As a child he lived in various places, including Japan and El Salvador.
 His family retired in North Carolina when he was 10 years old.
 Nick loves to run.
 He has some strong opinions about certain cookies.